-- Company Agreement. - Texas. - Under the TBOC a Member has no right to withdraw, and cannot be expelled, from the company unless provision therefor is made in the Company Agreement. - TBOC §101.205 provides that a Member who validly exercises right to withdraw pursuant to a Company Agreement provision is entitled to receive the fair value (a term not defined in the TBOC) of the Member's interest within a reasonable time thereafter unless the Company Agreement otherwise provides.
+- Company Agreement. - Texas. - TBOC §101.001 provides that a Company Agreement of an LLC having only one member is not unenforceable because only on person is a party thereto. - Under the TBOC a Member has no right to withdraw, and cannot be expelled, from the company unless provision therefor is made in the Company Agreement. - TBOC §101.205 provides that a Member who validly exercises right to withdraw pursuant to a Company Agreement provision is entitled to receive the fair value (a term not defined in the TBOC) of the Member's interest within a reasonable time thereafter unless the Company Agreement otherwise provides.